^

 Dosing and administration

-1. Cosmetic use (reduction of wrinkles):
+1. Cosmetic use (wrinkle reduction):

 • The dosage and number of injection points may vary depending on the area to be treated and the individual characteristics of the patient.